ipa-nhg/theia-ros-model/README.md

 Open your browser on `http://localhost:3000`.

-The language rules apply to files with the extension `.ros`.
-There is an example in the `ws` folder in the repository.
+The language rules apply to files with the extensions `.ros` and `.rossystem`.
+There are examples in the `ws` folder in the repository.

 ## How to's